 On the third of July 1839 François Arago stood in the Chamber of Deputies, France, in order to persuade the French government to purchase Louis Daguerre’s patents for the revolutionary Daguerreotype photographic process.
-Arago was keen to emphasise the scientific applications of the apparatus.
+Arago was keen to emphasise the scientific applications of this new apparatus.

 “The camera was to join, as Arago listed them, ‘the thermometer, barometer, hygrometer’, and the telescope and microscope”.
 (1) Persuaded by this argument, the government bought the patents.
-Arago’s stance at the founding moment of photography was one that widely persists today: the camera is to be considered as being fundamentally an instrument of science, not of art.
-Before anyone had even conceived the notion of documentary photography, the seeds of a conflict had been planted.
+Arago’s stance at the founding moment of photography was one that widely persists today: the camera is considered to be fundamentally an instrument of science, not of art.
+Before anyone had even conceived the notion of documentary photography, the seeds of conflict had been planted.

 “Representation is always problematic, no less in photography than in language, film, sculpture or painting.
 And the fundamental quality of any representation is that it is constructed.”
 (2)